Testosterone Is Great but Is Dihydrotestosterone the King of All Male Androgens?

 In addition to not being a cause of prostate issues, DHT may actually help shrink enlarged prostates.
 In France, DHT creams are often prescribed to men with enlarged prostates.
 Therapeutic DHT can improve the androgen-to-estrogen ratio--without the risk of converting to unwanted estrogens.
 According to Harrod Buhner: Estradiol--but not DHT--has been found to act with SHBG to cause an eightfold increase in intracellular cyclic adenosine monophosphate (cAMP) in human BPH tissue, which causes increased growth of the prostate.
 In other words, in cases of enlarged prostate, estrogen is the likely culprit.
 Here's Ori Hofmekler on the same topic: When estrogen is present in excess in a male, it has been shown to cause feminization of the body and metabolic disorders including the enlargement of the prostate.

 Yet men with prostate issues are typically prescribed medications to block DHT and testosterone under the notion that this will adequately address prostate issues.
-Not only it this ineffective, it's a sure-fire method of turning a man into a eunuch.
+While this can be effective, it's a sure-fire method of turning a man into a eunuch.
 Men feel their best when testosterone, DHT, androstenedione, and DHEA levels are in the optimal ranges (not too high or too low), thus lowering androgen levels, even if it works to shrink the prostate--which is highly debatable--is guaranteed to make a man feel terrible, not to mention the risk of developing complications, primarily an unnatural tolerance for Sex in the City re-runs and ABBA revivals.
 In other words: your life as a man will cease!
 While these are dark times for men, and essential masculinity is no longer celebrated in the current social matriarchy, the essential man displays vitality, drive, intensity, and a fair amount of aggression--which is not the same thing as violence.
 If you've lost your vitality, you aren't fully alive, and your hormonal profile will mirror the soul's sad state of affairs, which manifests as lowered health and propensity to disease.